heitzmann/gdspy/README.md

 ### Upcomming
 * Added support for element properties.
-* Added `Cell.transform` to transform the whole geometry of a cell.
+* Added transformation support to `Cell.copy`.
 * Layer/datatype filtering in `get_polygons` for `Cell`, `CellReference` and `CellArray`.
 * Layer/datatype filtering in `LayoutViewer`.
-* Bug fixes (thanks Daniel Hwang for the contributions).
 * Removed global cache `_bounding_boxes`.
 Only cells cache their bounding boxes.
+* Bug fixes (thanks Daniel Hwang for the contributions).
 * Bug fix in `Cell.copy` where the whole dependency tree would be copied on a deep copy creation.

 ### Version 1.5.2 (Feb 01, 2020)